 Organophosphates and carbamates, although different structurally, both inhibit cholinesterase activity.
 Some are used medically to reverse neuromuscular blockade (eg, neostigmine, pyridostigmine, edrophonium) or to treat glaucoma, myasthenia gravis, and Alzheimer disease (eg, echothiophate, pyridostigmine, tacrine, donepezil).

 Some organophosphates were developed as nerve gases.
 One, sarin, has been used by terrorists.
-Organophosphates and carbamates are commonly used as insecticides (see see Symptoms and Treatment of Specific Poisons ).
+Organophosphates and carbamates are commonly used as insecticides (see Table 8: Symptoms and Treatment of Specific Poisons ).
 Those most often implicated in human poisoning include

 Organophosphates and carbamates are common causes of poisoning and poison-related deaths worldwide.